-Producer Kabir Sehgal sums it up the experience of listening to these new pieces:
+Producer Kabir Sehgal sums up the experience of listening to these new pieces:

-Visit the website All Without Words to listen to the music and to view beautiful art inspired by the music.
+Visit the website All Without Words to listen to the music and view beautiful art inspired by the music.
 Each of the artists has created new work in response to the recording of All Without Words.
-Many of the autistic artists showcased on this site are world famous for their works.
+Many of the autistic artists showcased on this site are world-famous for their works.

 Please help support the work of these artists by viewing their work, learning their stories, and visiting their websites.